Dental Bridge Near Me

 Getting a Bridge

-- The dentist will take an exact impression of your teeth and also record the correct shade of your teeth so that the prepared dental bridge can look like your real teeth.
+- The dentist will take an exact impression of your teeth and record the correct shade so that the prepared dental bridge can look like your real teeth.

-- If you choose a conventional bridge or a dental cantilever bridge, the dentist will shave off some of the enamel from your surrounding teeth to prepare them for the dental crown.
+- If you choose a conventional bridge or a cantilever bridge dental, the dentist will shave off some of the enamel from your surrounding teeth to prepare them for the dental crown.

 - The dentist will send the dental mold of your teeth to a laboratory so they can create the right set of dental bridge for your needs.
 Meanwhile, you’ll have to wear a temporary dental bridge for about two weeks.